 In 1949 and 1950 few tournament victories came his way, though he picked up the 1949 Queensland Open and the McWilliams Wines events.
 At home in 1950 he won his first Australian Open and another Australian PGA title.
 Von Nida won his fourth Australian PGA in 1951 (in this year he also won the McWilliams Wines and tied in the Yorkshire Evening News tournament in the UK) and won the Australian Open in 1952 and 1953, topping a great 1952 with wins in the McWilliams Wines and Ampol events.

 Von Nida’s record in state Opens is remarkable, including the Queensland Open in 1935, 1936, 1937, 1940, 1949, 1953, and 1961; NSW Open in 1939, 1946, 1947, 1948, 1953, and 1954; ACT Open in 1937, 1939, 1949, and 1953.

 Apart from his three wins in the Australian Open (1950, 1952, and 1953) Von Nida finished runner up on six occasions (1938, 1939, 1949, 1951, 1954, and 1955).
 His best finishes in the British Open were 3rd in 1946 and 1958.

 Von Nida won more than 100 tournaments.
 When his playing days were over, he taught extensively in America and for 14 years helped prepare Italian national golf teams.

 In 1985 Norman was awarded the Medal of the Order of Australia for his services to golf.

-Although Von Nida is now legally blind he still plays golf using iridescent yellow paint on top of his clubs and iridescent yellow balls.
+Later in life Von Nida was legally blind but he still played golf using iridescent yellow paint on top of his clubs and iridescent yellow balls.